Warspiteful/TextAnalysis/README.md

 * Path to text file
 * List of paths to text files

-User file can also be linked to a json file with a provided user to look for and a path for a text file
+User file can also be linked to a JSON file with a provided user to look for and a path for a text file

 #### Usage
 ```python